ovaltinegif/ovaltinegif/README.md

 - :computer: I’m actively building web applications, contributing to both frontend (HTML, CSS, JavaScript, Bootstrap) and backend (PHP, MySQL,)

-- :palette: I also have a growing interest and skills in UI/UX design, focusing on creating user-friendly and visually appealing interfaces using tools like Figma.
+- :art: I also have a growing interest and skills in UI/UX design, focusing on creating user-friendly and visually appealing interfaces using tools like Figma.
 ----

 ### :hammer_and_wrench: Languages and Tools :